mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

    :figclass: pretty-figures

-If you click on the recording sidebar item, the right track table view displays the content of "<Your Music Folder>/Mixxx/Recordings".
+If you click on the recording sidebar item, the right track table view displays the content of your recordings directory which can be changed in the preferences.
 New recordings are automatically saved in this folder as well as CUE files if you choose to create them in the recording preferences.

 Switch to the "Recording" sidebar item, then click the "Start Recording" button.
 Alternatively you can click “Options” on the menu bar and click “Record Mix”.
 Mixxx records the audio you hear